Alzheimer’s and Hydration: Importance For Cognitive Function

 The quality of water sources also matters in maintaining neurological health.

-Pure, unadulterated water is the best source for hydration; however, other beverages like herbal tea or diluted juice could be considered as alternative options, as long as they are consumed alongside pure water.
+Pure, unadulterated water is the best source for hydration; however, other beverages like herbal tea or diluted fruit juice could be considered as alternative options, as long as they are consumed alongside pure water.

 It is important to note that while regular hydration plays a significant role in maintaining cognitive function, it should not be seen as separate from other lifestyle changes.